danielabar/meblog/src/markdown/audit-rails-project-with-thoughtbot-skill.md

 This and the next step assume the <a class="markdown-link" href="https://cli.github.com/">GitHub CLI</a> (<code>gh</code>) is installed and authenticated.
 Claude uses it for all GitHub operations, such as creating labels, issues, PRs, etc.
 </aside>

-### 5. Create the issues on GitHub
+### 5. Create the issues and work the backlog

 By this point all the thinking was in the files: each one had its title, body, and labels.
-The next prompt was simply to get Claude to create the issues and label them accordingly:
+The next prompt was to get Claude to create the issues and label them accordingly:

 > for each md file in scratch/rails-audit/issues
 > create the issue

-Two lines.
-Claude wrote a loop that read the title and `**Labels**` line out of each file and called `gh issue create` for each one.

-**Why the detour matters**: editing 25 markdown files locally is cheap.
-Editing 25 GitHub issues after the fact is awkward: every change is a PUT, every typo a notification email.
-Doing the thinking in plain files, *then* batch-pushing, kept the loop fast.

-### 6. Work the backlog

-I started with `severity: high` (just the trigram index), then moved into the medium pile.
-Beyond that there's no schedule; I work one or two on a weekend when I have time, then nothing for a few weeks, then maybe one more.
+No I could finally start working on these.
+I picked up the `severity: high`, then moved into the medium pile.
+Beyond that there's no schedule; I work one or two on a weekend when I have time.
 Because every finding is a labelled issue, I can drop in and out without losing context.
-Filter by `severity: medium`, pick whichever has the cleanest scope for the time I have, ship a PR.
-The labelled backlog is what makes "a few hours when I have them" actually add up over time.
-Without it, this whole list would have lived in `scratch/rails-audit/` forever.

-### What this actually cost
+## How long this took

 The 8-minute audit headline is only the audit itself, not the rest of the workflow above.
 End-to-end, from invoking the skill to having all the labelled issues live on GitHub, was an afternoon.
 About 72 minutes was active Claude conversation across five sessions; the rest was me reading the report, deciding what I wanted, and breaks.
 The active typing time is small; the *thinking* time isn't.